How to Form a Chapter

 3. Members should be notified well in advance (such as 3-4 weeks) of meetings and other activities.

-Chapters shall hold at least one, [ideally four or more] membership meetings per year, and hold executive committee meetings regularly.
+Chapters shall hold at least one [ideally four or more] membership meetings per year, and hold executive committee meetings regularly.
 Chapters are encouraged to address issues that are relevant to their geographic area.
 Possible activities can include:

 1. Encouraging ethical business practices.

-2. Offering continuing education
+2. Offering continuing education.

-1. Lack of membership.
+1. Lack of membership or elected officers.

 2. If the response is not timely, for example, 30 days, a follow-up certified letter is recommended.